Allows the user to drag objects from the view without activating the app or moving the window of the view forward, possibly obscuring the destination.

 If this method returns

-true, the normal window-ordering and activation mechanism is delayed (not necessarily prevented) until the next mouse-up event.
+YES, the normal window-ordering and activation mechanism is delayed (not necessarily prevented) until the next mouse-up event.
 If it returns

-false, then normal ordering and activation occur.
+NO, then normal ordering and activation occur.

 Never invoke this method directly; it’s invoked automatically for each mouse-down event directed at the NSView.